KUNZIT/usdckiosk/README.md

 Arduino not connecting: Check if another app (like Arduino IDE) is hogging the COM port.
 The browser needs exclusive access.

-Payment not detected: Ensure the user is sending Base Sepolia USDC, not native ETH, and the amount matches REQUIRED_AMOUNT exactly.
+Payment not detected: Ensure the user is sending Base USDC, not native ETH, and the amount matches REQUIRED_AMOUNT exactly.

 ## Deploy on Vercel